scaleway/serverless-functions-node/README.md

 }
 ```

-This file will expose your handler on a local web server allowing you to test your function.
+This file will expose your handler on a local web server, letting you invoke your function code directly.

-You can then run your function locally with:
+You can do this as follows:

 ```console
 $ node index.js